Rough Rider (album): Recording

-“Time After Time” and “Always and Never” are the closest Coe comes to anything approaching love songs, but these tunes are tinged with jaded pessimism and ambivalence.
-“Ice Cold Love” sees Coe and producer Billy Sherrill experimenting with a synthesizer, but the result sounds thin, as if somebody was playing a video game in the studio as the song was being recorded.
-They fare much better on the cover of Percy Sledge’s “Take Time to Know Her,” with Sherrill’s sweeping production couching Coe’s strong yet sensitive vocal.
+"Time After Time" and "Always and Never" are the closest Coe comes to anything approaching love songs, but these tunes are tinged with jaded pessimism and ambivalence.
+"Ice Cold Love" sees Coe and producer Billy Sherrill experimenting with a synthesizer, but the result sounds thin, as if somebody was playing a video game in the studio as the song was being recorded.
+They fare much better on the cover of Percy Sledge's "Take Time to Know Her," with Sherrill's sweeping production couching Coe's strong yet sensitive vocal.
 The song would be released as a single and peak at #58.
-The title track is a waltz that tells the story of a rodeo man who has a one night stand and falls in love with a “girl of the night” but is ultimately rejected by her.
+The title track is a waltz that tells the story of a rodeo man who has a one night stand and falls in love with a "girl of the night" but is ultimately rejected by her.

 Reception

 According to Thom Jurek, a reviewer for AllMusic, "Rough Rider contains some of Coe's finest performances."
-Jurek calls Coe's readings of the two Larry Murray songs "steller," closing the LP "on a note of acceptance and regret."
+Jurek calls Coe's readings of the two Larry Murray songs "stellar," closing the LP "on a note of acceptance and regret."
 Ultimately, however, Rough Rider did not chart.